 While Museveni is the facetious one in Uganda, Twagiramungu has brought little else, than much needed comedy into Rwandan politics, most times unconsciously and at his own expense.

-They will declare victory or contest the electoral results, but it won’t matter; nature assigned to them the ‘outlier’ role.
+They will declare victory or contest the electoral results, but it won’t matter; nature assigned to them a role, that of ‘outliers’.
 Had they accepted it gracefully like Al Gore, their unlucky American counterpart, they could have played a much more useful role, like saving mother earth… They are partly responsible for the political stagnation of the young people in their respective countries.

 Experts in mimicking their lifelong opponents, their agenda and rhetoric are cloned to that of the incumbents like shadows follow humans.